sjsimha/Machine-Learning-Models-for-Breast-Cancer-and-Diabetes-Prediction/README.md

 # Machine-Learning-Models-for-Breast-Cancer-Prediction
 Machine Learning models for prediction of Breast Cancer from the renowned Breast Cancer Wisconsin Diagnostic dataset
-# ML 7641 - Supervised Learning Algorithms: Comparative Analysis

 This project presents a comprehensive analysis and comparison of various supervised learning algorithms on two imbalanced binary classification datasets: **Pima Indian Diabetes** and **Wisconsin Breast Cancer**.
-The work was submitted as Assignment 1 for Machine Learning (CS 7641) at Georgia Tech.

 ## 📊 Datasets